 Basic Live Streaming

 Basic live streams can be run directly through any college social media account with little to no direct involvement from College Communications.
-If you are considering undertaking a live stream for your program or event, College Communications is happy to meet with faculty and staff and provide training and the skills and knowledge needed to execute a basic live stream on your own.
+If you are considering undertaking a live stream for your program or event, College Communications is happy to meet with you to provide training and the skills and knowledge needed to execute a basic live stream on your own.
 Email email@example.com to set up an appointment.

 Basic live streams are up close, personal, and high action.
 These types of streams are ideal for up close and personal live videos taken just feet away from the action.